 You see more ads in one day than your great grandparents saw in a lifetime!

-For many of us the frantic pace of life has become a desperate struggle, a struggle to keep up with the demands of mass manipulation, economic aberrations and hyped up taxation.
+Our media-crazed society has accelerated to the point where stress, obesity, divorce and violence are common place.
+Seventy-five percent of all illness result from chronic stress.For many of us the frantic pace of life has become a desperate struggle, a struggle to keep up with the demands of mass manipulation, economic aberrations and hyped up taxation.

 Do you feel like your going as fast as you can and still falling behind?

+Misdirection is what stage magicians and pickpockets use to trick your mind.
+When you are focused on one thing, like being so damn busy, you not likely to notice what’s going on right under your nose.
 It’s easy to overlook the important things in life because we have more to do and less time to do it.
 Do you have time to study, time to share with loved ones, or time to simply relax and enjoy yourself?
 If your in a constant state of overwhelm, wouldn’t you agree that its about time to change?

-Subliminal Messages helped get us into this mess in the first place.
+Personal development technologies like Mind Master, and Mind Zoom might not be the Holy Grail, but every little bit helps.
+Don’t you owe it to yourself to check them out?Subliminal Messages helped get us into this mess in the first place.
 So doesn’t it make sense to use Subliminal Messages to help get us out of it?

-Subliminal Messages and Hyper-Consumption
+Subliminal Conditioning— Manufactured Hyper-Consumption

 WARNING!
 The following contains information that some of you may find shocking.